fac-32/KeyCV-Infrastructure/CONTRIBUTING.md

 5.  **Merge to `main`:** Once approved, the PR can be merged into `main`.

+6.  **Delete Your Feature Branch:** After your PR is merged into `main`, you should delete your local and remote feature branch to keep the repository clean.
+    ```bash
+    git branch -d your-feature-name # Delete local branch
+    git push origin --delete your-feature-name # Delete remote branch
+    ```

 ## 2. Commit Message Guidelines

 We follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 This makes our Git history readable and helps automate changelogs in the future.
 Each commit message should be prefixed: